brianom95/brianom95.github.io/_posts/2023-09-08-quest-lough-derg.md

 ---
 layout: post
 title:  Quest Lough Derg
 description: Why do I do this to myself?
+My fourth and final race of the Quest series
 date:   2023-09-08 12:00:0 +0000
 image:  '/images/questld0.jpeg'
 tags:   [Adventure-Racing]